mehwaffle10/Waffle_Balance/README.md

 - Purchaseable at the quarters for 100 coins
 - Saplings can no longer be placed on each other
 - Can build buildings behind trees
-- Can be placed on players
+- Can be placed on non-static blobs
+- Can no longer grow inside of static blobs

 ### Holidays
 - Force default texture pack